QFL2020/COVID_DataHub/README.md

     -   Prevalence rates of diabetes, HIV, and smoking, conditions associated with more severe COVID-19 symptoms
     -   Water and sanitation, including dirnking water violations, water variables from American Community Surveys, and estimated use of water

-- **Unemployment.zip** (Updated on 06/07/2020) includes 1 datafile in csv format and 1 dictionary in xlsx format
+- **Unemployment.zip** includes 1 datafile in csv format and 1 dictionary in xlsx format
     - Monthly unemployment rate and size of labor force from January 2019 to August 2020
     - The county identity of spatial neighbors (for spatial analysis)